Dynamical homogenization in effective loop quantum cosmology: Introduction

 \section{Introduction}

 The small amplitude of the temperature fluctuations $\delta T / T \sim 10^{-5}$ observed in the cosmic microwave background (CMB) \cite{Planck:2018nkj}, combined with the assumption of the Copernican principle that our location in the universe is a typical one, lead to the conclusion that the early universe was extremely homogeneous.
-This homogeneity provides initial conditions for the later evolution of the universe, that matches observations but begs the question as to why the early universe is homogeneous to such a high degree in the first place.
-Further, given the expectation that gravity will dominate the dynamics at the largest scales and, being attractive, can be expected to cause inhomogeneities to grow, it would then seem that an even higher degree of homogeneity is required at times well before the formation of the CMB.
+This homogeneity provides initial conditions for the later evolution of the universe that matches observations, but begs the question as to why the early universe is so highly homogeneous in the first place.
+Further, given the expectation that gravity will dominate the dynamics at the largest scales and, being attractive, can be expected to cause inhomogeneities to grow, it seems an even higher degree of homogeneity is required at times well before the formation of the CMB.

-This is a serious fine-tuning problem if there is no dynamical mechanism for homogenizing, or smoothing, the early pre-CMB universe.
-Interestingly, there do exist a few proposals for such a process, notably through inflation \cite{Starobinsky:1982mr, Linde:1985ub, Jensen:1986nf, East:2015ggf, Clough:2016ymm, Kleban:2016sqm, Creminelli:2020zvc, Wang:2021hzv} (although see \cite{Garfinkle:2023vzf}) or ekpyrosis \cite{Garfinkle:2008ei, Cook:2020oaj}; this letter points out the existence of a another possibility where homogenization occurs during a cosmic bounce, studied here in the context of loop quantum cosmology but possibly holding more generally.
+This is a fine-tuning problem if there is no dynamical mechanism for homogenizing, or smoothing, the early pre-CMB universe.
+Importantly, there do exist some such proposals, notably through inflation \cite{Starobinsky:1982mr, Linde:1985ub, Jensen:1986nf, East:2015ggf, Clough:2016ymm, Kleban:2016sqm, Creminelli:2020zvc, Wang:2021hzv} (although see \cite{Garfinkle:2023vzf}) or ekpyrosis \cite{Garfinkle:2008ei, Cook:2020oaj}; this letter proposes another possibility where homogenization occurs during a cosmic bounce.